fouwels-org/os-next/README.md

 The following build arguments are specified.

-_Included for documentatin, see Makefile for existing targets, makefile should be used instead of direct calling_
+_Included for documentation, see Makefile for existing targets, makefile should be used instead of direct calling_

     --build-arg CONFIG_PRIMARY=standard.yml # One of config/primary
     --build-arg CONFIG_MODULES=ALL # ALL or One of config/modules